aaclement553/Double-AAnalytics/README.md

 # Double-AAnalytics
 Sports Analytics

-Follow along with the code behind Double-A Analytics Substack posts here.
+The code behind Double-A Analytics Substack posts lives here.
+Feel free to follow along with the code or use it as a starting point for your own analysis.

-This page is dedicated to thoughtful amateur sports analysis and cultivating a community of shared learning.
+Double-A Analytics is dedicated to thoughtful amateur sports analysis and cultivating a community of shared learning.